Italy Crew Rates Guide: 2026 Labor Rules & Regulations

 FREQUENTLY ASKED QUESTIONS (FAQ SECTION)

-A: Under the Milan CPA agreement, technical roles (e.g., Gaffers, Grips, ACs) have a "Base Day" of 8 hours work + 1 hour break.
-Overtime applies immediately after the 8th working hour.
-The legal maximum is 11 hours work + 1 hour break (11+1), or 12+1 if travel to the location is involved (subject to the 13h Door-to-Door cap).
+Under Milan's CPA agreement, technical crew (Gaffers, Grips, ACs) work a base day of 8 hours plus 1 hour break.
+Overtime applies after the 8th working hour.
+The legal maximum is 11 hours work plus 1 hour break.

-Q: Is there a premium fee for shooting on Sundays?
+Is there a premium fee for shooting on Sundays in Italy?

-A: If Call Time is between 16:00 and 22:30, the "Base Day" is reduced by one hour (7 hours work + 1 hour break).
-This means Overtime costs trigger earlier than on a standard day.
+If call time falls between 16:00 and 22:30, the base day is reduced by one hour (7 hours work plus 1 hour break).
+Overtime costs trigger one hour earlier than on a standard day shift.

-Q: Can we shoot without a lunch break ("Continuous Day")?
+Can we shoot without a lunch break in Italy?